search ]

-Improve Google Fonts Loading time using preconnect
+Improve Google Fonts Loading Time with preconnect

 Google Fonts is a quite reliable service, and it can be said that its network performance is very good – it relies, of course, on Google’s global CDN.

 However, the simple action of initiating an HTTP request for those fonts can lead to unnecessary Round Trip Times (RTT) before the request is actually routed to the server.
-This is because the browser performs several actions before the request reaches the server:

 • Resolving DNS